 House prices in Watford have risen by 17% since 2015 and have remained largely unaffected in spite of the recent economic challenges.
-Sewell & Gardner’s Neil Spencer, looks at what makes the Watford property market so resilient.
+We take a look at what makes the Watford property market so resilient.

 With its excellent transport links, schools, retail and leisure facilities, Watford has long been a popular place to live for young professionals and families.
 The ability to be in London in 17 minutes from Watford Junction, and a direct line into the city on the Metropolitan Line makes it an ideal location for commuters.
 For those needing to travel a bit further, direct links with the M25 and M1 mean that Heathrow and Luton airports are only about 20 minutes away.
 It’s not all work, work, work however: Watford also boasts a huge range of leisure opportunities from dinner or golf at The Grove to the Warner Bros.
 Studios.
 For those looking for something a little more sedate, there are the beautiful open spaces and tranquility offered by Cassiobury Park, the Grand Union Canal and Wippendell Wood.